wxxedu/polarzone/content/posts/CS2040S/week_04/quick-sort.md

 8 7 6 5 4 3 2 1 9 10
 ```

 so on and so forth, it would take us n iterations to finish sorting the list.
 Therefore, the time complexity of this thing would be $O(n^{2})$.
 This is EXTREMELY SLOW.
-But wait, isn't this thing called QuickSort?
+But wait, isn't this thing called Quick Sort?

-Well, in most cases, the QuickSort algorithm would have good performance.
+Well, in most cases, the Quick Sort algorithm would have good performance.
 So, technically, it is still "quick."
-But to solve issues where the QuickSort would take an astronomically long time, we could actually **pick pivot points at random**.
+But to solve issues where the Quick Sort would take an astronomically long time, we could actually **pick pivot points at random**.

 ### 3.2.
 Randomized Algorithm